AndiKleini/quizzler/product/architecture/Arc42 Template in Markdown.md

 ================

 - **Use gRPC** for realizing RPCs from the client to the backend.
 As upcoming versions may need bidirectional streaming capabilities (e.g.: collecting currently selected answers from all quizzers (answer collection)) and the interface should be ideomatic, gRPC was favoured over REST.

+-- **Use capabilities of angular forms for semantic validation** for semantic validation of questions (e.g.: if all requested options are selected) angular forms will be used.
+The special logic behind single pick, pick or decision questions regarding the number of options that can be selected is covered by form validation.
+Alternatively this validation logic could be seen as part of the model classes but this would lead unnecessary complexity and circumvent angular and html form caopabilities.

 Quality Requirements
 ====================